 Soft and supple, the skin doesn't show visible variations in color or texture.

 What to do

 The important point for normal skin care is to prevent the skin from getting dry and irritated.
-Here are some things you may prevent skin problem like diaper rash
+Here are some things you may prevent skin problem like from happening:

 - Avoid exposure to irritants such as fragrance and dyes (especially in the first few months of newborn baby's life).

 - Also, it would help to apply oil-based products during or after a bath, or during a diaper change to help retain moisture.
 The products such as organic sunflower oil, organic olive oil, or coconut oil are all good choices.

 Normal Sensitive Skin

 The babies with sensitive skin are feeling irritated.
 Often itchy, with visible red patches.
 Some babies have even worse skin conditions such as eczema.
 However, the sensitivity of the baby's skin evolves over time as the skin forms and matures.